 Relative value currently favors floating-rate loans over high-yield bonds.

 Strong outperformance has brought high-yield bond yields below floating-rate loans.
-Since 2010, high-yield bonds have averaged a yield about 1% higher than floating-rate loans, given their lower position in the capital structure and greater downside risk.
-However, high-yield bond yields are now 0.58% below floating rate loans.
-With yields now favoring floating-rate loans and with current default rates of 1.01%, investors can improve their position in the capital structure of a company, and may reduce downside risk and volatility by considering loans over bonds.
+Since 2010, high-yield bonds have averaged a yield nearly 1% higher than floating-rate loans, given their lower position in the capital structure and greater downside risk.
+However, high-yield bond yields are now 1.1% below floating rate loans.
+With yields now favoring floating-rate loans and with current default rates of 1.39%, investors can improve their position in the capital structure of a company, and may reduce downside risk and volatility by considering loans over bonds.
 Combined with limited duration risk for floating-rate loans, Pacific Funds portfolio managers believe this provides a favorable relative-value advantage for floating-rate loans over high-yield bonds in the near term.

 Past performance does not guarantee future results.